United Way's CORE Approach

 What are some examples of Collective Impact and 2-Generational work?

-In the United Way system, Salt Lake City and Cincinnati are two examples of those farthest along in their Collective Impact work.
+In the United Way system, Salt Lake City and Lorain County are two examples of others also doing Collective Impact work.

-There is momentum toward Collective Impact building across the nation.
+Momentum toward Collective Impact is building across the nation.
 Hundreds of initiatives are using this approach, including several federal programs such as the 2014 Social Innovation Fund and programs of the Center for Disease Control and Prevention (Source: The Collective Impact Forum, 2015).
 You can read more about Collective Impact at www.collectiveimpactforum.org.

 National conversation is also building around the successful outcomes of surrounding both a child and their family with solutions-based work, or the 2-Generational Approach.
 Ascend at The Aspen Institute is the leading voice on this approach.
 Learn more at www.ascend.aspeninstitute.org.